KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command moves all files beginning with an uppercase letter to the directory /tmp/u: mv [[upper]]* /tmp/u This command deletes all files in the current working directory that end with the character ~: rm *~ This command creates a script that creates the directories welcome/to/school: mkdir -p welcome/to/school
+This command moves all files beginning with an uppercase letter to the directory /tmp/u: mv [[upper]]* /tmp/u This command deletes all files in the current working directory that end with the character ~: rm *~ This command creates a script that creates the directories welcome/to/school: mkdir -p welcome/to/school This command lists all the files and directories of the current directory, separated by commas